 Don’t worry about perfection – jump in and build your own Locking Pallet Storage Bench in any style you want!

 Yes, it’s far from perfect, but I’m a nurse, and have never done woodworking projects until this summer, and am learning!

-So… without a planer or any fancy tools other than a 10″ miter saw, a table saw, and a couple of orbital hand sanders along with an impact & screwdriver set I bought myself recently (Makita XLTs that are lighter for a woman’s hand/wrist) and a couple of weeks working at my job, I created this.
-It is primarily pine frame with oak faces, and a couple of other random types that I can’t identify but could tell were different by the smell and texture as I sanded.
+So… without a planer or any fancy tools other than a 10″ miter saw, a table saw, orbital palm sander, along with an impact & screwdriver set I bought myself recently (Makita LXTs that are lighter for a woman’s hand/wrist) I created this.
+This bench is primarily a pine frame with oak faces, and a couple of other random types that I can’t identify but could tell were different by the smell and texture as I sanded.
 I stained it with a leftover light cherry stain from our oak floors and sealed it with leftover urethane we had from remodeling our house as well.

-I made a point of using the forklift supports for the armrest handles and on the bottom/sides of the bench and purposely liked the imperfect boards.
-The whole point of a craftsman is to let the natural beauty of the wood shine, and too-perfect isn’t beautiful to me.
-The most difficult part is that I DON’T have prior construction knowledge, nor do I have all the tools to use the wood to the fullest.
-I can’t plane it, and I don’t have a good router, and I don’t have a real stable area indoors to build, so I’m at the mercy of the elements.
+I made a point of using the forklift supports for the armrest handles and on the bottom/sides of the bench.
+Additionally, I purposely chose imperfect boards.
+I liked the knotholes, odd textures or unusual edges.
+The whole point of a craftsman-style home is to let the natural beauty of the wood shine, and too-perfect isn’t beautiful to me.
+The most difficult part is that I DON’T have prior construction knowledge.
+I don’t have all the cool tools.
+I don’t have a real stable area indoors to build, so I’m at the mercy of the elements.
 However, it’s good enough, and I like its rustic charm.
 My neighbor offered me 400.00 to buy it, so it must not be too terrible!
 That was a terrific ego boost and is encouraging me to learn more and to keep having fun with pallets.